 - Providing links to local websites that list housing options

-- Offering advice on which areas of town in which you should live
+- Offering advice on which areas of town in which you should live in

-Before you leave for the U.S., there are lots of details to consider: important documents you will need, items to bring with you, travel and living arrangements, and more.
-To get you started, here is an article that will help you to know what are the important documents you will need to bring with you and also another article about packing tips to make your pre-departure as better as possible.
+Before you leave for the U.S., there are lots of details to consider: important documents that you will need, items to bring with you, travel and living arrangements, and more.
+To get you started, here is an article that will help you to know what are the important documents you will need to bring with you and also another article about packing tips to make your pre-departure as smooth as possible.

 Program evaluations are one of the many reasons why the exchange visitor program are so successful at delivering valuable professional development and cultural exchange opportunities.
 They also serve as way for both the sponsor, Chef Training U.S. and the U.S. Department of State to ensure that J-1 exchange programs meet the needs of participants.